The bubblegum petunia plant is a popular annual, known for its vigorous growth and beautiful pink flowers.

 Bubblegum petunias, officially known as Supertunia Vista Bubblegum, are spreading and mounding annuals in the petunia plant family known for their stunning display of solid pink blooms and vigorous growth.

-Before we dive into how to care for your Bubblegum petunias, here’s some quick information about Supertunia — Supertunia Vista Bubblegum are a subset of the many Supertunia series.
+Before we dive into how to care for your Bubblegum petunias, here’s some quick information about Supertunia.

 Supertunias vs petunias

-Supertunias set themselves apart from regular petunias by being self-cleaning, abundant in producing many flowers and of course, more vigorous growing.
+Supertunias set themselves apart from regular petunias by being self-cleaning, abundant in producing many flowers, and of course, more aggressive growth.